jesse-michael-han/lean-gptf/README.md

 # lean-gptf

-This repository lets you use GPTf to suggest tactics based on the goal state.
+This repository lets you use GPT-f to suggest tactics based on the goal state.
+The current model is trained on 80% of the tactic proofs in the `mathlib` commit in this repository's `leanpkg.toml`.

 # Setup